HEnquist/camilladsp/websocket.md

   * response is `OK:SETUPDATEINTERVAL`
 - `getsignalrange` : get the range of values in the last chunk.
 A value of 2.0 means full level (signal swings from -1.0 to +1.0)
   * response is `OK:GETSIGNALRANGE:1.23456`
+- `getrateadjust` : get the adjustment factor applied to the asynchronous resampler.
+  * response is `OK:GETRATEADJUST:1.0023`
 - `reload` : reload current config file (same as SIGHUP)
   * response is `OK:RELOAD` or `ERROR:RELOAD`
 - `stop` : stop processing and wait for a new config to be uploaded with `setconfig`